VR-Rathod/Code-Note/pages/index.md

 		- [[Windows 11]] :- A comprehensive guide to Windows 11 covering TPM 2.0, new architecture, VBS/HVCI security, CMD, PowerShell, registry tweaks, networking, WSL2, Hyper-V, Snap Layouts, and system administration.
 	-
 	- ### macOS & BSD
+	  collapsed:: true
 		- [[macos]] :- Apple's Unix-based OS for Mac hardware.
 Homebrew package manager, zsh default shell, XCode toolchain, and Rosetta 2 for Apple Silicon compatibility.
 		-
-		- FreeBSD :- A complete OS derived from BSD Unix — not Linux.
+		- [[FreeBSD]] :- A complete OS derived from BSD Unix — not Linux.
 Known for ZFS, jails (lightweight containers), pf firewall, and rock-solid networking.
 Powers Netflix CDN and PlayStation OS.
 		-
-		- OpenBSD :- A security-first BSD OS with a minimal attack surface, strong cryptography defaults, and the origin of OpenSSH.
+		- [[OpenBSD]] :- A security-first BSD OS with a minimal attack surface, strong cryptography defaults, and the origin of OpenSSH.
 Used in firewalls, routers, and high-security environments.
 		-
-		- NetBSD :- A highly portable BSD OS that runs on almost any hardware architecture — from servers to embedded systems and retro hardware.
+		- [[NetBSD]] :- A highly portable BSD OS that runs on almost any hardware architecture — from servers to embedded systems and retro hardware.
 -
 - ## Data Structures , Algorithms & OOP
   collapsed:: true